eidolonFIRE/carillon/midi_controller/led_patches/README.md

 ### `fade`
 _Slowly changes the color of all the bells._
 ```
-  - range   : Limit patch to note range.
-  - random  : Choses a random color to fade the bell to.
-When the color is reached, a new target color is chosen.
   - rainbow : Fade all to a rainbow pattern.
   - rate    : Fade rate. `1.0` is fade instantly, `0.0` is don't fade at all. _(float from 0.0 to 1.0)_
   - <colors>: If `rainbow` flag is not given, the first color provided will be used.
 If no color given,